The 2011 Collaboration Prize is a national award presented to nonprofit organizations that collaborate effectively to gain greater impact.

 The Prize is designed to identify and showcase models of collaboration among nonprofit organizations.
 Recognizing the impact that can be achieved from working together, the Prize shines a spotlight on collaborations among two or more nonprofit organizations that cooperate to demonstrate innovative and effective responses to challenges or opportunities.

 Applications for the 2011 Collaboration Prize open June 1, 2010, and close on July 16, 2010.
 The 2011 Prize features a streamlined online application.
 Applications may be submitted by any individual familiar with the collaboration, including an employee of any entity involved in the collaboration.
+Find details about Prize eligibility, criteria, key dates and selection process.

 The Collaboration Prize was created and is funded by The Lodestar Foundation in collaboration with the Arizona-Indiana-Michigan (AIM) Alliance and leaders in the nonprofit sector.
 Learn more about our partners.